ABCD-STUDY/botbot/README.md

 # botbot

-Sends out information about ABCD
+Sends out information about the ABCD study.